Wigan Warriors v Leeds Rhinos (Thurs)

 'I'd probably be in jail'

-Leeds stand-off Rob Lui is also set to leave at the end of the season having opted to retire following the conclusion of the play-offs.
+Leeds stand-off Rob Lui is also set to leave at the end of the season, having opted to retire following the conclusion of the play-offs.

-The 38-year-old joined Leeds in 2019 on an initial loan deal from Salford before moving permanently and is targeting a Grand Final win in addition to lifting the Challenge Cup last season to leave on a high.
+The 38-year-old joined Leeds in 2019 on an initial loan deal from Salford before moving permanently - and is targeting a Grand Final win in addition to lifting the Challenge Cup last season.

-"Everyone wants a fairytale but, if it happens, it happens.
+"Everyone wants a fairy tale but, if it happens, it happens.
 I'm just happy with each day and every step I take going forward," he told BBC Radio Leeds.

 "To be honest, Super League probably saved my career.
 I was down when I came here, I had a few dramas back home.
 Super League made me find that love for rugby league again.
 That's why I've stayed here as long as I have.